 - Biofuels: vegetable oil esters.

-Injection system technology and monitoring 0.5 day
+Injection system technology & monitoring 0.5 day

 - Common-rail injection system: system description; systems evolution.